eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 Use only one Codewind Che workspace on Docker Desktop for the time being, or use an alternative local Kubernetes cluster such as Minikube or Minishift.
 Due to how Docker Desktop handles networking, multiple Codewind workspaces may cause a collision on the port that it's running on.

 ***
-# Creating a new project
+# Creating a project

 <!--
-Action/Topic: Creating a new project and/or Checking the application and build statuses Issue type: bug/info
+Action/Topic: Creating a project and/or Checking the application and build statuses Issue type: bug/info
 Issue link:
 18.10: